avajs/ava/docs/02-execution-context.md

 ## `t.plan(count)`

-Plan how many assertion there are in the test.
+Plan how many assertions there are in the test.
 The test will fail if the actual assertion count doesn't match the number of planned assertions.
 See [assertion planning](./03-assertions.md#assertion-planning).

 ## `t.teardown(fn)`